An Efficient On-shell Framework for EFT Matching: Example: Matching of Four-Fermion Operators

 \section{Example: Matching of Four-Fermion Operators}

-In Sec.~\ref{sec:example-sQED} we presented an example involving exclusively massless particles, whereas Sec.~\ref{sec:wilson-example} focused on a case for matching with only massive internal states.
-To demonstrate how to handle mixed cases, where both massless and massive particles propagate in the loop, and to show how to extract the corresponding Wilson coefficients, we study here a toy model consisting of a massive scalar coupled to massless QED through a Yukawa interaction.
-Their interaction Lagrangian is given by
+In Sec.~\ref{sec:framework} we presented an example involving exclusively massless particles, whereas Sec.~\ref{sec:wilson-example} focused on a matching problem with only massive internal states.
+To demonstrate how to handle mixed massive--massless cuts and to extract the corresponding Wilson coefficients, we study here a toy model consisting of a massive scalar coupled to massless QED through a Yukawa interaction.
+The UV Lagrangian is

 where $\psi$ denotes a massless Dirac spinor.
-Our goal is to obtain the Wilson coefficient of the helicity-flipping 4 fermion operator generated by integrating out the heavy scalar~$\phi$.
-We focus on the four-fermion configuration $\psi^+\,\bar\psi^-\,\psi^+\,\bar\psi^-$ whose on-shell amplitude basis at dimension-6 is $\sbk{13}\abk{24}$.
-Since this helicity choice is forbidden by the Yukawa interaction at tree level, the relevant matching starts at one loop.
-We therefore compute the one-loop amplitude $A^{(1)}(\psi_1^+,\bar\psi_2^-,\psi_3^+,\bar\psi_4^-)$ related to the matching.
-The one-loop amplitudes are reconstructed with the unitary method, so we first list the tree amplitudes that enter the $s$-, $t$-, and $u$-channel cuts, since all $s$-, $t$-, and $u$-channel cuts contribute to the amplitude.
+Our goal is to obtain the Wilson coefficient of the helicity-flipping four-fermion operator generated by integrating out the heavy scalar~$\phi$.
+We focus on the four-fermion configuration $\psi^+\,\bar\psi^-\,\psi^+\,\bar\psi^-$ whose dimension-six on-shell contact-amplitude basis is $\sbk{13}\abk{24}$.
+Since the Yukawa interaction does not generate this helicity configuration at tree level, the relevant matching starts at one loop.
+We therefore compute the one-loop amplitude $A^{(1)}(\psi_1^+,\bar\psi_2^-,\psi_3^+,\bar\psi_4^-)$ relevant for the matching.
+The one-loop amplitude is reconstructed by unitarity sewing, so we first list the on-shell tree amplitudes entering the $s$-, $t$-, and $u$-channel cuts, since all three two-particle channels contribute.
 In each channel, the internal lines are marked with an asterisk ($*$) to track the $-2\epsilon$ components responsible for rational terms.
 The required tree amplitudes are

-After obtaining these tree-level amplitudes, we can use the unitary method to construct one-loop amplitudes.
-Due to symmetry under $s\leftrightarrow u$, we only need to calculate the $s$ and $t$ channel sewing.
-Sewing the tree-level amplitudes relevant to $s$ channel branch cut, we can get the loop integrands possessing the $s$ channel branch cuts,
+With these tree amplitudes in hand, we reconstruct the one-loop amplitude by sewing the relevant two-particle cuts.
+With the chosen external ordering and helicity assignment, the $u$-channel result follows from the $s$-channel result by $s\leftrightarrow u$.
+It is therefore sufficient to evaluate the $s$- and $t$-channel sewings.
+Sewing the tree amplitudes across the $s$-channel cut gives the partial integrand carrying the $s$-channel discontinuity,